Giant field-free transverse Josephson diode effect in altermagnets: System

-The Josephson currents \(J_p\) (\(p=L,R,T,B\)) flowing between the AM region and the SC blocks are computed using the formalism described in Appendix~B. Importantly, the system is configured such that if either the SOC or the altermagnetic term \(t_j\) is set to zero, the transverse currents into the top or bottom terminals vanish.
+The Josephson currents \(J_p\) (\(p=L,R,T,B\)) flowing between the AM region and the SC blocks are computed using the Bogoliubov-deGenne formalism described in Appendix-B. Importantly, the system is configured such that if either the SOC or the altermagnetic term \(t_j\) is set to zero, the transverse currents into the top or bottom terminals vanish.